resbazSQL/lc-webscraping/_episodes/03-xpath-browser-scraping.md

 We now need to tell Scraper to scrape the data again by using our new selectors, this is done by clicking on the "Scrape" button.
-The preview will not noticeably change, but if we now copy again the results and paste them in our text editor, we should see
+The preview will not noticeably change, but if we now copy again the results and paste them in our text editor, we should see:

 ~~~
 Name  Constituency